Mileage in Two wheelers – Proven & useful tips

 13. Try to use higher gears

-14. Keep the Engine Cool
+14. Keep the engine Cool

 Do not cover the engine in the front and sides, as this may restrict the smooth airflow required for air cooling, causing the engine to run at a higher temperature and consume more fuel.